 It is true Dan Brown has chosen to omit a lot that is in Holy Blood.
 It is a much more sophisticated, although equally flawed, book.
-Unlike The DaVinci Code, it had a rather detailed history of how Christ's descendants spread out.
-I don't remember anything about the Merovingian kings in the DaVinci Code.
-However, for Baigent, Leigh, etc., they were a big conduit of Christ's lineage.
-Similarly, there is not one word about Jean Cocteau, the Passover Plot, or the kingdom of Septimus.
-All that remains is Leonardo DaVinci.
+Unlike The DaVinci Code, it had a rather detailed history of how Christ's descendants archives.
+On such patently modern codswallop, Baigent, Leigh and Lincoln based their book.

+However, for Baigent, Leigh, etc., they were a though purporting to be SF. big conduit of Christ's lineage.
+Similarly, there that remains is Leonardo DaVinci.